 Shredded Beef with Mushroom Gravy: tender beef slow-cooked with bone broth mushroom gravy, flavored with onion, rosemary, garlic, and ginger.
-Keto comfort food.
+Whole food, antiinflammatory, gut healing, keto comfort food.

 This Shredded Beef with Mushroom Gravy is serious keto comfort food